The Institute of Vocal Studies

 • diploma concerts.

-• collaboration with the Stanisław Moniuszko Grand Theater in Poznań,
+• collaboration with the Stanisław Moniuszko Opera House in Poznań,

-• collaboration with the Feliks Nowowiejski Society and concerts in the Villa among roses – the Feliks Nowowiejski Music Salon,
+• collaboration with the Feliks Nowowiejski Society and concerts in the House Amid Roses – the Feliks Nowowiejski Music Parlor,

-• collaboration with the cultural institutions of the city of Poznań in artistic projects (the Cultural Center ZAMEK, Musical Theater, Polish Theater, Działyński Palace – Polish Academy of Science, Dramatic Theater in Gniezno).
+• collaboration with the cultural institutions of the City of Poznań in artistic projects (the ZAMEK Culture Center, Musical Theater, Polish Theater, The Działyński Palace – Polish Academy of Sciences, Dramatic Theater in Gniezno).

 The Institute exercises substantive supervision over: